 Pawnote from the Blog Dogs of Dalmatian DIY

 What would be in your dream dog-friendly house?
-I think that mine would have well chosen dog-friendly flooring through all areas (because nothing is off-limits in our house…), a great laundry and mudroom, plenty of well-placed storage for keeping things tidy and corralling pet supplies, and a big kitchen with a scullery for baking treats and hosting friends.
-I’m not keen on a doggy door for my big beasts, not even a high tech one, but I would like an easy level indoor/outdoor flow to a fully secure, well-fenced, and private big backyard.
+I think that mine would have well chosen dog-friendly flooring through all areas (because nothing is off-limits in our house), a great laundry and mudroom, plenty of well-placed storage for keeping things tidy and corralling pet supplies, and a big kitchen for baking treats and hosting friends.
+I’m not keen on a doggy door for my big beasts, not even a high tech one.
+But I would like an easy level indoor/outdoor flow to a fully secure, well-fenced, and private big backyard.

 Our next collaboration is all about pet-friendly gardening and outdoor living, so stay tuned for more!
-On the subject of indoor-outdoor living, I’d also like the dream house to be in a pawesome dog-friendly neighbourhood close to great dog-friendly tracks and trails.
+On the subject of indoor/outdoor living, I’d also like the dream house to be in a pawesome dog-friendly neighbourhood close to great dog-friendly tracks and trails.
 And beaches.
-Maybe our own private off-lead beach… Hey, a girl and her dogs can dream!
+Maybe even our own private off-lead beach?
+Hey, a girl and her dogs can dream!
 Lotto tickets, anyone???

-Looking for more pawesome inspiration for your daydreaming?
+Looking for more pawesome inspiration for your dog-friendly house daydreaming?
 This post will be pinned along with plenty of other doggone great tips and ideas on our Better Living with Pets Pinterest board.